-You may be asked to take some pre-medications such as: SteroidsAllergy medications, such as an antihistamineAntiemetics to control nauseaSedativesAntibiotics—to decrease the risk of infections
+Some medication may be needed before treatment such as: Steroids—to decrease inflammationAllergy medications, such as an antihistamineAntiemetics to control nauseaSedativesAntibiotics—to decrease the risk of infections

-Your doctor will talk to you about the best way to deliver the medication(s).
+The medical team will talk to you about the best way to deliver the treatment.

 Chemotherapy Delivery Through the Cardiovascular System